 “So glad to find you.
 I’m 68 and wish there would have been help like this when I was first married and with small children.
 I pray you have much success in helping ladies with the most important job in the world.” – Martha

-I would absolutely love to know how I can help you.
+As a writer, I would absolutely love to know how I can help you.
 What situations are you dealing with in your home?
-What are some of your biggest challenges?
+What are you experiencing on your faith journey?
+What are some of the biggest challenges you’re facing?
 Please share what’s going on in your life and home in an e-mail!

-To learn about Hilary Bernstein’s partnership with Haven of Rest Ministries, click here.
+To learn about Home to a Haven’s partnership with Haven of Rest Ministries, click here.